Sen. Feinstein memorial service no longer open to the public because of security concerns

 "The United States Senate will close in observance of the memorial of our late friend and colleague, Senator Dianne Feinstein," Schumer announced Wednesday.
 "It will be my honor, a sad, tearful, but great honor to speak tomorrow at my friend, Dianne's memorial.
 I thank all my colleagues who will be in attendance.
 I know it would mean the world to her for her colleagues to join in this last one goodbye."

-Those wishing to still view the memorial service are encouraged to watch it online at sfgovtv.org/FeinsteinMemorial.
+Those wishing to view the memorial service can watch it online at sfgovtv.org/FeinsteinMemorial.
+CBS News Bay Area plans to provide coverage of the memorial service both on air and online.
 The senator will later be buried at a private, family-only ceremony.

 Feinstein died Thursday at the age of 90, hours after casting her final vote in the U.S. Senate.
 The former San Francisco mayor was known for breaking multiple glass ceilings during her political career.
 She was first elected to the Senate in 1992 and became the longest-serving woman in the Senate, as well as the longest-serving senator in California history.